 M.Ed. or Ed.S. in Administration and Supervision

-The educational leadership graduate program at National Louis University is designed for licensed and experienced educators who want to take on leadership roles —including principal positions— in K-12 educational settings.
-Our educational leadership graduate program is ideal for those looking for an those interested in earning a Principal Endorsement in IL - formerly Type 75 certification.
+The educational leadership graduate program at National Louis University is designed for licensed and experienced educators who want to take on leadership roles —including principal positions— in K-12 settings.
+Our educational leadership graduate program is ideal for those interested in earning a Principal Endorsement in IL - formerly Type 75 certification.

 Consider getting your educational leadership graduate degree at NLU if you:

 - Want to earn your Professional Educator License (PEL) endorsed for general administrative in Illinois